ivangfr/springboot-testing-mysql/README.md

     user-service:test \
     user-service:integrationTest
   ```
-  > **Note:** During the tests, `Testcontainers` starts automatically `MySQL` docker container before the tests begin and shuts it down when the tests finish.
+  > **Note:** During the tests, `Testcontainers` starts automatically `MySQL` Docker container before the tests begin and shuts it down when the tests finish.

 - **Unit Testing Report** can be found at
   ```